- Age Options

 Temporary Disabled Parking Placards

-Temporary Disabled Parking Placards are issued by the Disability Services Department.
-A temporary placard is good for 3 months to disabled Schaumburg Township residents.
+Temporary Disabled Parking Placards are issued by Disability Services.
+A temporary placard is good for 3 months to Schaumburg Township residents with disabilities.
 You must provide an application signed by a doctor.
 If a 6 month or permanent placard is needed, an application signed by a doctor will need to be submitted to the Secretary of State, Persons with Disabilities License Plates/Placard Unit, 501 S. Second St., Rm.
 541, Springfield, IL 62756.
 Permanent placards or plates will take about 2 weeks to receive.

 ***The passage of House Bill (PA 97-0845), creates a new two-tiered parking program for persons with disabilities, allowing for only persons with certain types of disabilities, to qualify for meter-exempt parking in cities and municipalities.